bobduru/beluga-call-pipeline/README.md

 ---

-### Basic Tips for the Code
+## Data

+The data used in this project to train the models is owned by the LISSE Lab in Quebec.
+To get access to it, please contact [projetbruit2020@gmail.com](mailto:projetbruit2020@gmail.com).

+---

+## Project Structure

 The folders and files should be mostly self-explanatory.
-Core logic is in `.py` files, while most of the main runs and tests are done in `.ipynb` notebooks.
+Most of the core logic and functions are in `.py` files, while we've kept `.ipynb` notebooks to run the main experiments and the pipeline, allowing for quick testing and familiarization with the code.

-Files ending in `_old` or `_test` can be ignored for now — I left them in case I need to refer back to them later.

-- The `training` folder is for training and running experiments with the call type model.
-Each experiment has a corresponding folder in `results`, with an `analysis.ipynb` to visualize the outcome.
-- The `preprocessing` folder is to preprocess the raw audios into spectrograms to be used to train the call type model.
-- The `spectrogram` folder contains the single class instance `SPECT_GENERATOR`, that is used through out the code to generate the spectrograms, there is also the `HYDROPHONE_SENSITIVITY` to load the sensitivities of known hydrophones.
-- The `pipeline` folder contains the pipeline logic.
-- The `ROI` folder contains the ROI logic.
-- The `abundance` folder still needs cleaning.

-- The `AVES` folder is outdated — tests were run but results weren’t promising.
-Kept for reference.
-- The `custom_resnet` folder includes a ResNet implementation used by Xavier Secheresse and Tristan Cotillard.
-I left it here for reference, but I mainly used the models from PyTorch.

 ---

-### Running the Pipeline
+## Running the Pipeline

-There are two main functions for running the pipeline:
-- `run_pipeline_single_audio`: to run the pipeline on a single audio file.
-I recommend trying this first with `debug=True` to see how it operates.

-- `run_multi_file_pipeline`: to run the pipeline on a folder containing multiple files.

-Check out `run.ipynb` for an example of how to use them.
-I recommend creating your own `run_<name>.ipynb` files to organize your tests.
+The final model is only 320 KB, so the model weights are included directly in the repository.

+To get started with using the pipeline, go to `pipeline/run_pipeline.ipynb`.
+This notebook demonstrates the basic functionality of the pipeline and includes visualization tools that can be useful for evaluating the pipeline's performance on your files.
+Thanks to the small model size and other optimizations, depending on your machine, we've been able to process 2-hour WAV files in 20-60 seconds.

-**Note:** If you're working with audio files recorded by a hydrophone model that isn't listed in `./spectrogram/hydrophones_sensitivity.json`, you need to manually add its sensitivity value.
+**Note:** The spectrogram generation uses the sensitivity of the hydrophone to get exact dB values in the pipeline for noise calculation.
+If you're working with audio files recorded by a hydrophone model that isn't listed in `./spectrogram/hydrophones_sensitivity.json`, you need to manually add its sensitivity value.

 To do so: